NickJD/ORForise/README.md

 The .fa and .gff files (from Ensembl Bacteria) below are available in the Genomes directory.

-* Escherichia coli K-12 - Strain ER3413 - Assembly ASM80076v1
+* *Escherichia coli K-12* - Strain ER3413 - Assembly ASM80076v1
-* Staphylococcus aureus - Strain 502A - Assembly ASM59796v1
+* *Staphylococcus aureus* - Strain 502A - Assembly ASM59796v1
-* Bacillus subtilis - Strain BEST7003 - Assembly ASM52304v1
+* *Bacillus subtilis* - Strain BEST7003 - Assembly ASM52304v1
-* Mycoplasma genitalium - Strain G37 - Assembly ASM2732v1
+* *Mycoplasma genitalium* - Strain G37 - Assembly ASM2732v1
-* Caulobacter crescentus - Strain CB15 - Assembly ASM690v1
+* *Caulobacter crescentus* - Strain CB15 - Assembly ASM690v1
-* Pseudomonas fluorescens - Strain UK4 - Assembly ASM73042v1
+* *Pseudomonas fluorescens* - Strain UK4 - Assembly ASM73042v1

 # Prediction Tools Available:

 There are two Groups of tools - Those which do require a pre-built model and those which do not. \
-They are listed with the non-default options used and their predictions for each of the 6 model organisms are available in their respective directories.
+For the example runs provided, each tool is listed with the non-default options used and their predictions for each of the 6 model organisms are available in their respective directories.
 ORForise only needs the tool name and the annotation file produced from any available model to undertake the analysis.

 ## GFF Standard Format:

-The GFF Tool directory allows for the analysis of user-provided annotations in the standard GFF3 format.
+The GFF Tool directory allows for the analysis of user-provided annotations in the standard GFF3 format. \
 This can be used to compare different cannonical annotations with eachother or additional tools which use the GFF3 format.

 ## Model Based Tools: